viviennoel/pokedex/README.md

 ### Getting started

-In order to start your server, you need to install the dependencies using npm:
+In order to start your server, you need to install the dependencies using npm.
+In order to install them without vulnerabilities, use :
 ```
-npm install
+npm ci
 ```

 And then to enter the following command line: